Superdanby/Blog/content/HTTPS with Self-signed Certificates.md

 # Self-signed Certificates

 HTTPS requires a valid certificate to work.
 While there are many HTTPS services out there like [Let's Encrypt](https://superdanby.github.io/Blog/manually-obtain-letsencrypt-certificate-for-websites.html), sometimes we need to sign the certificates on our own.
-Common scenarios are when the server doesn't have a public domain or the server is inside a private network.
+Common scenarios are when the server doesn't have a public domain name or the server is inside a private network.

 ## Difference between CA-issued Certificates and Self-signed Certificates